-SARASOTA, Fla. and NOVATO, Calif., Oct.
-07, 2021 (GLOBE NEWSWIRE) -- GeneTx Biotherapeutics LLC and Ultragenyx Pharmaceutical Inc. (NASDAQ: RARE), companies partnered in the development of GTX-102, an investigational treatment for Angelman syndrome, today announced that the first patient has been dosed in the Phase 1/2 study in Canada with three other patients enrolled and scheduled to begin dosing.
+SARASOTA, Fla. and NOVATO, Calif., Jan.
+05, 2022 (GLOBE NEWSWIRE) -- GeneTx Biotherapeutics LLC and Ultragenyx Pharmaceutical Inc. (NASDAQ: RARE), companies partnered in the development of GTX-102, an investigational treatment for Angelman syndrome, today announced that the first four patients in the Phase 1/2 study have received multiple doses of GTX-102 and regular assessments for safety.
+To date three have also received a preliminary assessment of clinical response.
+There have been no treatment-related serious adverse events of any type nor adverse events related to lower extremity weakness observed in these patients, and initial assessments have shown early signs of clinical activity.